Sitecore.

 What makes Sitecore different?

 Sitecore dominates through market position and ecosystem, not through modernity.
-The system has been expanded over the years with countless features: content management, personalization, A/B testing, email marketing, analytics, customer data platforms.
-This makes Sitecore both immensely powerful and immensely complex.
+The system has been extended over the years with countless features: content management, personalization, A/B testing, email marketing, analytics, customer data platforms.
+This makes Sitecore simultaneously immensely powerful and immensely complex.

-Market inertia is a big part of Sitecore's success.
-Many organizations (especially in the financial sector and utilities) sit deep in Sitecore for years with numerous custom integrations in .NET applications.
+Market inertia is a large part of Sitecore's success.
+Many organizations (especially in financial sector and utilities) have been deeply entrenched in Sitecore for years with numerous custom integrations in .NET applications.
 Switching costs are enormous, so they stay.
+Gartner acknowledges this by including Sitecore, although no longer in the top right of the Magic Quadrant.

-Weight is the shadow side.
+Heaviness is the downside.
 Sitecore implementations are slow, resource-intensive and require dedicated teams of specialists.
-Many organizations experience Sitecore as "all-in-one" that nobody really needs, but from which they are bound.
+Many organizations experience Sitecore as "all-in-one" that no one actually needs, but from which they are bound.

 Who uses Sitecore?